Bulb1k/Payment-Stars-Bot/README.md

-# 💫 Telegram Payment Gateway Bot
+# 💫 Telegram Payment Stars Bot

 A bot that handles **Telegram Stars payments** on API.
 It generates payment links, accepts payments, and sends callbacks with transaction results.